cygni/texas-holdem-client-javascript/README.md

 docker-compose run --rm poker-shell
 ```

-This starts a terminal where you can run the client.
+This starts a terminal where the project root folder is mapped as a volume.
+In this shell you have all the tools needed to run the client.
 Start off by installing all libs:

 ```bash
 yarn install
 ```